R U B Y D O O D L E S

 C O A T T E S T I N G :

 Aside from DNA testing for genetic diseases in our parent dogs, we also DNA test their coats for the desired traits that we want to see in our puppies.
 Many people think that because goldendoodles are "mixes", that the puppies are a complete gamble with structure and coat.
 This is SO far from the truth.
 Modern technology has made it possible to predict what kind of colors, coats, and structures we will produce.

 Did you know that goldendoodles can range from being flat coated (no beard/eyebrows) with a straight, wavy or curly coat, to being fully furnished (beard/eyebrows) with a straight, wavy, or curly coat?
-There is also a gene responsible for weak furnishings, where the dog has a beard and eyebrows, but it's a lot thinner and not as fluffy as a dog with normal furnishings.
-Our goal is to produce allergy friendly teddy bear coats with no curls, loose curls, and tight curls.
+There is also a gene responsible for weak furnishings, where the dog has a beard and eyebrows, but it's a lot thinner and wirey and not as fluffy as a dog with normal furnishings.
+Our goal is to produce allergy friendly teddy bear coats with furnishings.
 We will never produce a flat coated goldendoodle, as this is not the breed standard and there will always be moderate to high shedding involved.
 Flat coated goldendoodles can be very beautiful, but most of our puppy owners prefer the teddy bear non-shedding coats, so that's what we strive to produce.
 When we have litters, we ask those on the waiting list for the current litter if they are allergic to dogs that shed.
 We will work with those people who have allergies so they can get the puppy with the least chance of shedding by doing DNA tests on our puppies.

 Pictured below are examples of the straight, wavy and curly coats that we currently produce in our litters.

 All about the Furnishings Gene: